abdnh/anki-asr/README.md

 ## Credit

-The icon is adapted from [Bootstrap Icons](https://icons.getbootstrap.com/); licensed under the MIT.
+Icons are adapted from [Bootstrap Icons](https://icons.getbootstrap.com/); licensed under the MIT.

 ## Support & feature requests

-Please post any questions, bug reports, or feature requests in the [support page](https://forums.ankiweb.net/c/add-ons/11) or the [issue tracker](https://github.com/abdnh/anki-asr/issues).
+Please post any questions, bug reports, or feature requests in the [support page](https://forums.ankiweb.net/t/speech-recognition-for-anki/24201) or the [issue tracker](https://github.com/abdnh/anki-asr/issues).

 If you want priority support for your feature/help request, I'm available for hire.
-You can get in touch from the aforementioned pages, via [email](mailto:abdo@abdnh.net) or on [Fiverr](https://www.fiverr.com/abd_nh).
+Get in touch via [email](mailto:abdo@abdnh.net) or the UpWork link below.

 ## Support me